Why Photographers Should Work For Free

 For free or not for free?
-That is a question we get a lot in our H community, especially for those at the beginning of their photography career.
-While some creators believe you should never do any work for free, we think it can be a great way to get your foot in the door to start working with clients or brands.
+That’s a question we get a lot in our H community, especially for those at the beginning of their photography career.
+While some creators believe you should never do any work for free, we think it can be a great way to get your foot in the door to start working with clients.
 Whether it’s through reposts or building a relationship, it never hurts to spend a little time giving more than you take.

 BUILDING A RELATIONSHIP